Pratik1Bhuwad/Customer-Churn-Prediction-using-Machine-Learning/README.md

-Customer Churn Prediction: An End-to-End Machine Learning Project Project Overview
+Customer Churn Prediction: An End-to-End Machine Learning Project 🎯 Project Overview
 This project focuses on building a machine learning model to predict customer churn for a telecommunications company.
 By analyzing various customer attributes and behaviors, the goal is to identify customers at risk of leaving the service.
 The final output is a deployed, interactive web application that provides real-time churn predictions, offering a valuable tool for business decision-making and enhancing customer retention strategies.

 📁 Project Structure
 data/: Contains the raw dataset (tel_churn.csv).

-notebooks: Jupyter notebooks for data exploration, cleaning, and modeling.
+notebooks/: Jupyter notebooks for data exploration, cleaning, and modeling.

-Streamlit application (app.py).
+src/: Source code for the Streamlit application (app.py).

 README.md: This file.